Drones to keep an eye on power transmission towers in MP from Oct 1 | Headlines

 - India

+"Most importantly, drones will pinpoint a defect in the system.
+Its usage will ensure accuracy (in identifying a defect) and strengthen power transmission," the official said.

-“The benefit of using the drone technology is that we can take photographs and video of the equipment installed on the towers closely from all sides,” the official said.
+"The benefit of using the drone technology is that we can take photographs and video of the equipment installed on the towers closely from all sides," he said.

 Tiwari said they decided to deploy drones after their use for inspection on an experimental basis for some months showed encouraging results.

-The drones are going to be used for the inspection of 10,000 out of the 80,000 extra high voltage power transmission line towers installed across Madhya Pradesh from next month, he said.
+The drones will be used for the inspection of 10,000 out of the 80,000 extra high voltage power transmission line towers installed across Madhya Pradesh from next month, he said.

 "We are taking 10,000 towers in the first phase.
 The drone monitoring of the rest 70,000 towers will be taken up later," he said, adding that the inspection of towers was done periodically under maintenance work. ''Our engineers are going to supervise the drone monitoring of towers for which a private firm has been hired,'' he said.